Garlic Butter Potatoes

 How to Make Garlic Butter Potatoes

-2. BOIL: Scrub, rinse, and cut the potatoes.
+2. BOIL POTATOES.
+Scrub, rinse, and cut the potatoes.
 Bring to boil in cold, salted water, then simmer until slightly tender.

-3. DRAIN: Drain the potatoes, return them to the pot, and toss with olive oil, 1 teaspoon salt, and black pepper.
+3. DRAIN POTATOES.
+Drain the potatoes, return them to the pot, and toss with olive oil, 1 teaspoon salt, and black pepper.
 Shake to coat.

-4. ROAST: Cook the spuds in a single layer on the baking sheet for 20-25 minutes, then flip and sprinkle with half the parmesan.
+4. ROAST POTATOES.
+Cook the spuds in the preheated oven in a single layer on a baking tray for 20-25 minutes, then flip and sprinkle with half the parmesan.
 Roast for another 5-10 minutes until crispy.

-5. MELT: While the potatoes bake, melt the butter in a small saucepan, add the garlic, and cook until fragrant, about 1-2 minutes.
+5. MELT BUTTER.
+While the potatoes bake, melt the butter in a small saucepan, add the garlic, and cook until fragrant, about 1-2 minutes.

-6. TOSS: Toss the potatoes in the garlic butter and serve with parmesan cheese and fresh herbs.
+6. TOSS POTATOES.
+Toss the potatoes in the garlic butter mixture and serve with Parmesan cheese and fresh herbs.
 Enjoy!

 Garlic butter potatoes served in a pan garnished with parmesan cheese.